hmaerki/experiment_microoctopus/README.md

 ## Goal

-* `uOctopus` allows to automatically test various micropython against various gadgets  (sensor, displays, etc).
+* `microOctopus` allows to automatically test various micropython against various gadgets  (sensor, displays, etc).
 * Tests should run automatically and include firmware update.
 * Tests should be triggered from the github ci pipeline, for example on commits or pull requests.

-## uOctopus testenvironment
+## microOctopus testenvironment

 * Software:
   * dockerized on linux